 Who must sign the Memorandum of Agreement if I do not work for an organization?

 If you do not work for an organization and thus are unable to complete the Memorandum of Agreement, we require that you write a separate letter explaining how you plan to make use of your IHRTP training in an individual work plan.
+The individual work plan is an exercise that invites you to think about how you will include knowledge and skills acquired during the IHRTP to your human rights education work.

 What is a letter of recommendation?